-Recently, the intricate and multi-scale dynamics that result in variation in host susceptibility, infectiousness, recovery, and virulence have been suggested to also produce covariation between these traits.
-Though not referenced directly, this development follows logically from the evolution of virulence literature which presupposes a mechanistic link between disease parameters via within-host parasite replication.
-A trade-off between virulence and transmission is assumed, where increasing within-host replication increases transmission by increased infectiousness or shedding but comes with a cost of increased virulence which may lead to the demise of the host and thus the loss of transmission completely (Anderson and May 1982, Ewald 1983).
-There is also a trade-off between virulence and recovery because high within-host replication can reduce the ability of the immune system to clear the infection, but again increases the virulence of the infection (Anderson and May 1982).
-The parasite can also experience a trade-off between transmission and recovery.
-When there high within-host replication transmission increases, but it may also trigger an increase in recovery if the immune system responds in a density dependent manner (Alizon 2008).
-Lastly, a trade-off between contact rates and infectiousness can arise because high within-host replication increases infectiousness, but also leads to increased sickness behavior that will decrease host contact rates and impact transmission (Ewald 1994).
+Recently, authors have suggested that the processes that result in variation in host susceptibility, infectiousness, recovery, and virulence also produce covariation between these traits (REFS?).
+This was first suggested in the evolution of virulence literature which presupposes a mechanistic link between disease parameters via within-host parasite replication.
+For example, a trade-off (negative covariation) between virulence and transmission results when increasing within-host replication increases transmission by increased infectiousness or shedding but comes with a cost of increased virulence (Anderson and May 1982, Ewald 1983).
+There may also be a trade-off between virulence and recovery if high within-host replication reduces the ability of the immune system to clear the infection (Anderson and May 1982).
+Conversely, the parasite can experience a trade-off between transmission and recovery if high within-host replication increases both transmission and recovery, due to the immune system responding in a density dependent manner (Alizon 2008).
+Lastly, a trade-off between contact rates and infectiousness can arise if high within-host replication increases infectiousness but also leads to increased sickness behavior that decreases host contact rates (Ewald 1994).

-These trade-offs make a strong case for covariation being possible in nature but are examples of negative covariation exclusively; there are equally plausible reasons to suspect that these correlations may be positive.
-Johne’s Disease (JD), or paratuberculosis, in cattle may be an example of positive correlation between recovery and virulence (shedding?).
+These trade-offs make a strong case for covariation being possible in nature but are examples of negative covariation exclusively; there are equally plausible reasons to suspect that these correlations may be positive in some cases.
+For example, Johne’s Disease (JD), or paratuberculosis, in cattle may be an example of positive correlation between recovery and virulence (shedding?).
 The incubation period for JD is extensive, ranging from 2 years to 14 years, during which infected individuals shed only intermittently (Whittington and Sergeant 2001).
 Infected individuals are able to transmit paratuberculosis for years without ever showing symptoms, indicating very low virulence but also low recovery since individuals do not clear the infection after being exposed.
 A potential example of positive covariation between contact rates and shedding can be found in canine rabies.
 Brookes and Ward (2019) show that infected canines have increased bite rates due to behavioral changes induced by infection demonstrating that the more a host sheds the more likely they will be to have elevated contact rates.

-The latent population-level consequences that positive or negative covariation could have on epidemic dynamics have begun to be investigated.
+The population-level consequences that positive or negative covariation could have on epidemic dynamics have begun to be investigated.
 Susceptibility and recovery are predicted to make a population more, or less, vulnerable to an epidemic depending on if they are positively or negatively correlated, respectively (Gou and Jin 2017).
 Covariation between susceptibility and contact rates has also been explored.
 White et al (2018) found that negative covariation could slow the spread of an epidemic, even with high transmission rates, and potentially lead to extinction; although, their results were most robust when testing a theoretical pathogen with low transmission and high contact rates.